HYF-Class23/group1-hyf-rebuild/planning/development-strategy.md

 - add class `aside-text` to `p`
 - change font family to `monospace`

-## 8. Contact
+## 9. Contact

 ### As a user I want to see contact

-- This user story is developed on branch `14-moreLinks`.
+- This user story is developed on branch 'html_mod'.
 - This branch is merged to `master` branch after completion.

 ### html